jgumerove/countries-cli-ama/README.md

 ## USAGE
 To start the application run the following command in the terminal:
-- `ruby run.rb`
+- `ruby run.rb` <br />
-After runnin the above command simply follow the instructions given via the command-line.
+After running the above command simply follow the instructions given via the command-line.
 Follow the prompt to select regions and countries for further information.

 ## CONTRIBUTOR GUIDE
 Bug reports and questions are welcomed at the following [(https://github.com/jgumerove)]